zcattacz/PJON_wiki/ATtiny-interfacing.md

 PJON [Arduino compatible implementation](https://github.com/gioblu/PJON) works smoothly on ATtiny45/85 8Mhz (internal) with pin 2 and 3.

 ####Use PJON with ATtiny45/85 with external oscillator
 Because of the internal clock's lack of precision, with some ATtiny85 in particular, low communication performance can be detected; extended tests proven the ATtiny internal clock to be extremely inaccurate (timing inconsistency between two identical ATtiny85 can be detected).
-Here is an example how works with external 16 MHz oscillator.
+Here is an example how it works with external 16 MHz oscillator.

 ![image](https://cloud.githubusercontent.com/assets/6849527/21525671/0e9eab1e-cd1f-11e6-8e42-b9396dffc8d6.png)